7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

 Consider reading - [[Cloud-Initialization]]; regarding VMs in Azure they require some forethought and virtual infrastructure - Questions to ask what is the purpose of the VM, where should it then be availability in security, location, use, etc?
 Generally the cost part is then tweakable or more obvious
 1. A network - How is the VM accessed and why
 2. A name - Does it fit a good naming and tag scheme to keep track of why you need it
-	- best to detirmine how tagging will fit within the large context
+	- best to determine how tagging will fit within the large context
 3. Location - region
 3. Size
 4. Storage type - [[Azure-Administration-Storage-Accounts]], [Azure Managed Disks](https://learn.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview) handle Azure storage account creation and management - `C:` is default system disk
 	- Temporary disks - do not store on temporary disk, but log temporary data for security
 	- Linux `/dev/sdb`
 		- Windows `D:`
-1. OS - not just Windows, but if you want containerization use [[Azure-Administration-Azure-Container-Instances]] - What is the user require to do their job?
+1. OS - not just Windows, but if you want containerisation use [[Azure-Administration-Azure-Container-Instances]] - What is the user require to do their job?
 	1. Azure Arc for abstraction layer on top of  Kubernetes Clusters
+1. Pricing

 #### VM Sizes

 Sizing is important
 ![1080](azurevmsizingtable.png)

-SKU family / Series are interchangable terminology
+SKU family / Series are interchangeable terminology

 General Purpose - Balanced CPU-to-Memory ratio.
 Testing and development, small to medium databases, and low to medium traffic web servers.
 SKUs: B, Dsv3, Dv3, Dasv4, Dav4, DSv2, Dv2,Av2, DC, DCv2, Dv4, Dsv4, Ddv4, Ddsv4
 - B1 is very common as it is cost effective.

-Compute Optimized - High CPU-to-memory ratio.
+Compute Optimised - High CPU-to-memory ratio.
 Good for medium traffic web servers, network appliances , batch processes, and app servers.
 SKUs: F, Fs, Fsv2

 Memory Optimized - High CPU-to-memory rational database servers, medium to large caches, and in-memory analytics: